serin113/SR-Web-Apps/add2home (cubiq)/README.md

 ## add2home-webapp.js???????

 add2home-webapp.js is a modified version of add2home.js.
-Its purpose is to show a different message in webapps and a different message in SR Tests.
+Its purpose is to show a different message in webapps and a different message in SR Tests homepage.